xg01/elden-ring-theorycrafting/README.md

 It is assumed that the Nix project manager will be used to obtain project dependencies.

 ## Usage
-Examine files in the`theorycraft` directory; class methods are self-documented.
+Examine files in the`theorycraft` directory; the public API is self-documented.

 ## Roadmap
 This is an exploratory prototype and will not be maintained in the long-term.